neosurance/react-native-ios-library-nsr/README.md

 ### Installation

-`$ npm install react-native-ios-library-nsr --save` or `$ yarn add react-native-ios-library-nsr --save`
+1. Do `npm install --save git+https://github.com/neosurance/react-native-ios-library-nsr.git` in your main project, or `yarn add git+https://github.com/neosurance/react-native-ios-library-nsr.git`

-`$ react-native link react-native-ios-library-nsr`
+2. Do `react-native link react-native-ios-library-nsr` in your main project

 #### XCode